 The new section of the museum will be more about the use of glass in the modern day, for example about the glass fiber without which we wouldn't have the internet right now.

 I already told you about the outlet store, but Dorotheenhütte also has its own Christmas hall that's open all year long.
-There you can find all kinds of Christmas decoration (mostly balls) arranged per color theme.
+There you can find all kinds of Christmas decorations (mostly balls) arranged per color theme.
 Even when you don't need anything, it's fun to have a look around here, especially when you know that each of these balls is handmade.

 Lastly, there's also a small store where they sell products by local farmers.
 This way, the company wants to help the local economy and allow the farmers to determine their own price, rather than to have them conform to the market price.

 I really could go on talking, but I hope I've already given you a fairly good idea about Dorotheenhütte and how it plays a part in maintaining one of the traditional German handicrafts.
 It's a place that has really fascinated me, especially because I got to see the glassblowers in action and noticed how passionate they are about their jobs.